 - Accused student(s) or student organization(s) will be provided access to and/or copies of all the documentary evidence that will be presented in support of the charges at the hearing and a list of witnesses that may be called by the University at the hearing.
-Any such evidence will be made available for inspection as soon as practicable but in any case no later than three (3) working days before the hearing.
+Any such evidence will be made available for inspection as soon as practicable but in any case no later than three working days before the hearing.
 The release of information pursuant to this section may be subject to limitations imposed by state and federal law.
-(See University of California, Riverside Policies Applying to the Disclosure of Information from Student Records for further information.) - No later than three (3) working days prior to the hearing, the accused student or student organization must provide the Chair with copies of documentary evidence to be presented at the hearing and a list of witnesses to be called. - Any evidence received by the accused student, student organization, or the Chair, shall be provided to the other party as soon as possible prior to the hearing.
-Any evidence received within three (3) working days of the hearing shall be admissible only upon a showing of good cause, as determined by the Chair of the Student Conduct Committee. - The privacy interests of the parties should be considered by the hearing authority in making decisions about the introduction of evidence.
+(See UCR Campus Policy Governing Disclosure of Information from Student Records for further information.) - No later than three working days prior to the hearing, the accused student or student organization must provide the Chair with copies of documentary evidence to be presented at the hearing and a list of witnesses to be called. - Any evidence received by the accused student, student organization, or the Chair, shall be provided to the other party as soon as possible prior to the hearing.
+Any evidence received within three working days of the hearing shall be admissible only upon a showing of good cause, as determined by the Chair of the Student Conduct Committee.

+- The privacy interests of the parties should be considered by the hearing authority in making decisions about the introduction of evidence.
 In cases involving allegations of rape, sexual assault, sexual harassment, or gender discrimination, testimony regarding an individual's sexual history and practices shall not normally be admitted into evidence.
 In those instances where the accused student or student organization believes that such testimony is directly relevant to the claims and essential to fair resolution of the matter, the student or organization must submit a narrative of that evidence and an explanation of its relevance to the case in a written statement to the Chair at least three working days prior to the hearing.
-The Chair shall inform the student involved either prior to or at the commencement of the hearing whether such evidence may be admitted as part of the hearing.
-This policy has been changed.
-The current UC Policy on Sexual Violence and Sexual Harassment cases can be found here: https://policy.ucop.edu/doc/4000385/SVSH.
-More information on the adjudication of SVSH cases can be found here: https://titleix.ucr.edu/uc-sexual-harassment-and-sexual-violence-policies-and-procedures

-7.2.4 Presence of Parties.
+The Chair shall inform the student involved either prior to or at the commencement of the hearing whether such evidence may be admitted as part of the hearing. - 7.2.4 Presence of Parties.
 Hearings shall normally be closed.
 The student charged and the referring party are both entitled to be present throughout the hearing, but may elect not to appear.
 The accused student's failure to appear shall not be construed as evidence of culpability.